-The University maintains defined benefit plans providing pension, other retirement and post-employment benefits for substantially all of its employees.
+The University maintains defined benefit plans providing pension, other retirement and postemployment benefits for substantially all of its employees.
 The University recognizes the amount of the accrued obligation net of the fair value of plan assets in the statement of financial position.
-The accrued liability for the pension plan is determined based on an actuarial valuation report prepared for funding purposes.
+The accrued liability for the general pension plan is determined based on an actuarial valuation report prepared for funding purposes.
+The discount rate used for the funding valuation is based on the expected returns of the investment portfolio with a provision for adverse deviations.
 This report is required to be prepared at least on a three-year basis by the applicable regulations.
+In years where an actuarial valuation is not prepared, the University uses a roll-forward technique to estimate the accrued liability using assumptions from the most recent actuarial valuation report.
 The pension plan's assets are measured at fair value at the date of the statement of financial position.

-The accrued liability for employee future benefits other than the pension plan is determined based on an actuarial valuation using funding assumptions that are prepared at least every three years.
+The accrued liability for employee future benefits other than the general pension plan is determined based on an actuarial valuation using accounting assumptions that are prepared at least every three years.
+The discount rate used for the accounting valuation is management's best estimate with reference to high-quality debt instruments with a similar duration as the expected benefit payments.
 In years where an actuarial valuation is not prepared, the University uses a roll-forward technique to estimate the accrued liability using assumptions from the most recent actuarial valuation report.